 Perhaps the best accounting of why these numbers were in existence in the first place has to do with Canadiens' coach Newsy Lalonde.

 Lalonde at this time was 12 seasons removed from his playing career, and he had returned to the Canadiens as coach starting in 1932-33.
-A playing coach in his previous incarnation with Montreal, the highly competitive Lalonde wouldn't last the season, calling it quits after a loss on December 29, that had his scrambling for solutions.
-He may have been the first Canadiens to return behind the bench and find only frustration, and he certainly wouldn't be the last.
+A playing coach in his previous incarnation with Montreal, the highly competitive Lalonde wouldn't last the season, calling it quits after a loss on December 29 that had him scrambling for solutions.
+He may have been the first Canadiens coach to return behind the bench and find only frustration, and he certainly wouldn't be the last.

-Newsy lived in Montreal prior to rejoining the coaching ranks of the Canadiens, and in summers starting in 1931, he managed and coached a box lacrosse team called the Montreal Canadiens that played its game at the Forum.
+Newsy lived in Montreal prior to rejoining the coaching ranks of the Canadiens, and in summers starting in 1931, he managed and coached a box lacrosse team called the Montreal Canadiens that played its games at the Montreal Forum.

-The sport of box lacrosse had its ups and downs before fizzing out after a few seasons of popularity, but at its peak - a four team league that included the Canadiens, the Toronto Maple Leafs, the Ottawa Senators and the Cornwall Colts - served to bring dollars into NHL arenas during the Great Depression years.
+The sport of box lacrosse had its ups and downs before fizzling out after a few seasons of popularity.
+At its peak — a four-team league that included the Canadiens, the Toronto Maple Leafs, the Ottawa Senators and the Cornwall Colts — served to bring dollars into NHL arenas during the Great Depression years.

 Box lacrosse was essentially outdoor field lacrosse brought indoors into arenas and featured NHL players on their roster.
 The league went by the ridiculously ambitious moniker of the International Lacrosse League.
 Within a campaign, it spawned a U.S. counterpart known as the American Box Lacrosse League that featured up to six teams at once, including franchises in New York, Brooklyn, Boston, Baltimore and Toronto and Montreal.
 Games in this incarnation were played both indoors and outdoors in such places as Yankee Stadium and Fenway Park.

-Alas, the novelty of box lacrosse, perhaps due to reccessionary times, flickered and faded rapidly.
+Alas, the novelty of box lacrosse, perhaps due to recessionary times, flickered and faded rapidly.

-Some crumbs to this tale....how Leo Bourgault passed the Canadiens torch on another generation, a more detailed look at that Habs' box lacrosse team, and if ever it is reposted, a video from the first box lacrosse game between the Canadiens and Maple Leafs in 1931.
+Some crumbs to this tale....how Leo Bourgeault passed the Canadiens torch on another generation, a more detailed look at that Habs' box lacrosse team, and if ever it is re-posted, a video from the first box lacrosse game between the Canadiens and Maple Leafs in 1931.